ApHID: pH-Sensitive Fluorescent Dye Resistant to Photobleaching and Oxidation

 Technology Applications

-• Fluorescent dye for LE/Ly research and experiments
+• Fluorescent dye for LE/Ly research and experiments, including pH and live cell imaging

 • Tracking efficacy of drugs for neurodegenerative diseases